criblio/appscope/website/src/pages/docs/cli-reference.md

 ```
       --app string            Name of the app in Kubernetes (default "scope")
-  -a, --authtoken string      Set AuthToken for Cribl
+  -a, --authtoken string      Set AuthToken for Cribl LogStream
       --certfile string       Certificate file for TLS in the container (mounted secret) (default "/etc/certs/tls.crt")
-  -c, --cribldest string      Set Cribl destination for metrics & events (host:port defaults to tls://)
+  -c, --cribldest string      Set Cribl LogStream destination for metrics & events (host:port defaults to tls://)
       --debug                 Turn on debug logging in the scope webhook container
   -e, --eventdest string      Set destination for events (host:port defaults to tls://)
   -h, --help                  Help for k8s
       --keyfile string        Private key file for TLS in the container (mounted secret) (default "/etc/certs/tls.key")
   -m, --metricdest string     Set destination for metrics (host:port defaults to tls://)
-      --metricformat string   Set format of metrics output (statsd|ndjson) (default "ndjson")
+      --metricformat string   Set format of metrics output (statsd|ndjson); default is "ndjson"
-      --namespace string      Name of the namespace to install in (default "default")
+      --namespace string      Name of the namespace in which to install; default is "default"
-  -n, --nobreaker             Set Cribl to not break streams into events.
+  -n, --nobreaker             Set Cribl LogStream to not break streams into events
       --port int              Port to listen on (default 4443)
       --server                Run Webhook server
       --version string        Version of scope to deploy